 While standard tubes are used for suction, specialized suction may also be necessary.
 In addition, for a patient needing intubation, it may also be worthwhile to blow oxygen.

 Dr. Ben Boedeker of the University of Nebraska Medical Center has created a solution to the above-mentioned problems.

 The Boedeker Suction Catheter is unique as it can be customized to fit any manufacturer’s blade, it integrates into the blade channel to keep it out of the way, and it does not only provide suction but can also blow oxygen to aid in managing the airway.
 The medical practitioner utilizing the device can also control the rate of flow or suction.

-In addition, 100% of anesthesiologists who surveyed the device stated they would like access to the technology.
+In addition, 100 percent of anesthesiologists who surveyed the device stated they would like access to the technology.
 They would also be very likely to use the device if they had it in their repertoire.

-Moreover, according to Emergency Medical Services magazine (EMS World), the Boedeker Suction Catheter is one of twenty most innovative products in the field of 2015.
+Moreover, according to Emergency Medical Services magazine (EMS World), the Boedeker Suction Catheter was one of the 20 most innovative products of 2015.

 Boedeker Suction Catheter

 Annually, an estimated 15 – 20 million intubation procedures are performed in the U.S. alone.
 In order for these intubations to be successful they require the airway to be secretion and blood free.
 However, this ideal condition does not often exist, and can increase the risk of aspiration in an already difficult intubation where the practitioners view is subsequently obstructed.